devtrilley/r2h-ecommerce-site/README.md

 ## Project Overview
 Full-Stack eCommerce app allowing user to browse and filter through products.
 Includes contact page for user questions and a home page introducing Code Over Uni YouTube channel.

+v2: The goal was to refactor our original ecommerce static website and making it a React app.
+This makes our code more modular and readable.

+### Key Features
+- Reusuable Components
+- Dynamic Product Rendering
+- Form Validation
+- Responsiveness & UI Improvements on all screen sizes

 ## Tech Stack
 ### Front-End
 - React